Loading...

 sudo chage -d 0 intern

-Setting the “last password change” date to 0 effectively expires the current password, forcing the user to rotate it at next login.
-This is a common onboarding control.
+Setting the “last password change” date to 0 expires the current password state, forcing the user to choose a new password at next login.

-# On next login, the user should be prompted to change the password.
+On next login, the user is prompted to change the password before continuing the session.

 Command